The biggest cyber attacks and tips to build cyber resilience

 A holistic approach involves your entire company ecosystem including people, processes and technology.
 This means comprising areas like human resources, finance, employee communications, customer services, legal, suppliers, partners etc. The goals for an incident response plan are very simple:

-Automate Cyber Security as much as Possible
+Automate cyber security as much as possible

 It is no surprise that the cyberattack incidents have been on an exponential rise for the past few years.
 Statistics by Verizon clearly state that in 2020 nearly 52% of breaches happened due to hacking, 28% reported malware, about 32% revolved around phishing and 33% around social engineering.
 The most common causes of data breaches were outlined as stolen credentials, weak passwords, malware, social engineering, multiple access to the files, and application vulnerabilities.
 Overwhelming isn’t it?